Octafore/chain-lib-go/readme.md

 ## NetData:
-Net data base objects are objects those transfer through the network and store inside different storage type like FS or Database. they may be editable/removable by the owner or permission users but not store inside blocks itself. some of them may expire after specific time and remove from the whole network
+Net data base objects are objects those transfer through the network and store inside different storage type like NetFS or Database. they may be editable/removable by the owner or permission users but not store inside blocks itself. some of them may expire after specific time and remove from the whole network

 ## Block:
 Block Structure used to store data in order and make the network decenteralized.